-Step 1: Navigate to Account Preferences
+Step 1: Navigate to your Google Account

-Step 3: Choose a Gmail account
+Step 3: Choose to delete your Gmail account

 Step 5: Remove Gmail

-Step 6: Clear your browser
+Step 6: Clear extra data

-You aren’t quite done yet!
 If you’ve saved emails from Gmail for offline use or use Gmail offline in any way, then your browser has probably saved some problematic info.
 To avoid these problems, delete your browser cache and clear the cookies in your browser to make sure any data stored from your Gmail is gone.

 A note on deleting an email address

-If you’ve been using your email for a long time, remember that you have probably used it to register for services and sign into everything from bill pay features to one-hit wonder apps that you no longer use.
+If you’ve been using your email for a long time, remember that you have probably used it to register for services and sign into everything from bill pay features to one-hit-wonder apps that you no longer use.
 When you get rid of your Gmail account, you will no longer receive updates or reminders from any of these accounts.
 Some of the accounts may no longer function if they cannot find a responsive email address, which means you may have to change your account info or create a new account.
 In other words, get ready for some cleanup work after your old email is gone.